 Two things went missing from The Heartbreakers in early 1976: Richard Hell and the third verse of Chinese Rocks.

 Hell was never a good fit for The Heartbreakers.
 The avant-garde, arty, and nihilistic bassist clashed frequently with his more conventional rocker colleagues.
 He started getting dictatorial about who got to sing what and Thunders walked out.

 ‘We just followed John after the initial walkout,’ said Walter Lure.
 ‘Hell wasn’t a real rock ‘n’ roller – just a beatnik poet using music to get his stuff across commercially, although he did have a certain natural facility with the bass on a basic level.
 I guess Hell thought we’d all stay with him as he was probably a little more the flavour of the moment than John and Jerry were.’

 Hell formed The Voidoids and his old band carried on without him.
-By the time The Heartbreakers recorded their debut album early the next year his third verse to Chinese Rocks had been dropped.
+Chinese Rocks appeared on The Heartbreakers debut album early the next year minus its third verse .
 It can still be heard on a Hell-era demo from a badly miked performance.
 It’s probably Hell singing and the lyrics are:

 ‘When they set me on my toes,

 at first they thought my pulse was gone,